 Be consistent

-In-store customers can give store associates their email address, try on the clothes in store, and then have them added to their online basket alongside other recommendations.
-What’s more, you can build up a customer profile overtime.
+In-store customers can give store associates their email addresses, try on the clothes in-store, and then have them added to their online basket alongside other recommendations.
+What’s more, you can build up a customer profile over time.
 Eventually, by understanding their behaviour, you can predict what they might want before they realise it themselves!
 This results in the right communication across all the relevant channels to suit the customer’s individual experience.

 Break down the barriers

 Finally, everyone in the organisation must get involved if individualisation is to succeed.
-It should be a business-wide strategy, and not a short-term tactic.
-Each team must contribute: everyone from marketing, IT, customer experience, store managers, and beyond.
+It should be a business-wide strategy and not a short-term tactic.
+Each team must contribute to everyone from marketing, IT, customer experience, store managers, and beyond.

 From a back-office perspective, the CIO and CMO must align their priorities and work together to deliver an individualisation strategy.
 The MarTech stack must be useful to the marketing team.
 It must also be accessible, as data must be shared across the company so you can engage with customers on every channel.